 Let’s Cut Some People…err…I Mean, Clutter

-There are some people who take your time for granted.
+Some people take your time for granted.
 They think they have a right to interrupt your studies.

 But the truth is different: There’s no need to oblige such people.
 Dump the sick mentality that people have the right to disturb you with their problems any time they wish.